temporalio/documentation/docs/learning-paths/background-checks/project-narrative.md

 ---
 id: project-narrative
 title: Welcome to the Background Check project
-description: The goal of this project is to teach you, the developer, how to think about building Temporal Applications that have Long Running Human Driven Workflows using a Temporal SDK, by leading you through a comprehensive implementation within the context of a real-life use case.
+description: The goal of this project is to teach you, the developer, how to think about building Temporal Applications that have Human-Driven Long-Running Workflows using a Temporal SDK, by leading you through a comprehensive implementation within the context of a real-life use case.
 sidebar_label: Introduction
 ---

 ## What is the goal of this project?

-The goal of this project is to teach you, the developer, how to think about building Temporal Applications that have Long Running Human Driven Workflows using a Temporal SDK, by leading you through a comprehensive implementation within the context of a real-life use case.
+The goal of this project is to teach you, the developer, how to think about building Temporal Applications that have Human-Driven Long-Running Workflows using a Temporal SDK, by leading you through a comprehensive implementation within the context of a real-life use case.

-## What is a Long Running Human Driven Workflow?
+## What is a Human-Driven Long-Running Workflow?

-A Long Running Human Driven Workflow is a Temporal Workflow Execution that could be Running (that is, in an Open state) for hours, days, weeks, or even years and that requires input from a real person to progress.
+A Human-Driven Long-Running Workflow is a Temporal Workflow Execution that could be Running (that is, in an Open state) for hours, days, weeks, or even years and that requires input from a real person to progress.

 ## What is the real-life use case?